Adequate Yearly Progress

-Adequate Yearly Progress (AYP) is a measurement defined by the United States federal No Child Left Behind Act that allows the U.S. Department of Education to determine how every public school and school district in the country is performing academically according to results on standardized tests.
-As defined by National Council on Measurement in Education (NCME), AYP is "the amount of annual achievement growth to be expected by students in a particular school, district, or state in the U.S. federal accountability system, No Child Left Behind (NCLB)."
+Adequate Yearly Progress (AYP) was a measurement defined by the United States federal No Child Left Behind Act that allowed the U.S. Department of Education to determine how every public school and school district in the country was performing academically according to results on standardized tests.
+As defined by National Council on Measurement in Education (NCME), AYP was "the amount of annual achievement growth to be expected by students in a particular school, district, or state in the U.S. federal accountability system, No Child Left Behind (NCLB)."
 AYP has been identified as one of the sources of controversy surrounding George W. Bush administration's Elementary and Secondary Education Act.
-Private schools are not required to make AYP.
+Private schools were not required to make AYP.

 Description

-The inadequate No Child Left Behind Act of 2001, Sec.
-1111 (b)(F), requires that "each state shall establish a timeline for adequate yearly progress.
+The No Child Left Behind Act of 2001, Sec.
+1111 (b)(F), required that "each state shall establish a timeline for adequate yearly progress.
 The timeline shall ensure that not later than 12 years after the 2001-2002 school year, all students in each group described in subparagraph (C)(v) will meet or exceed the State's standards."
-These timelines are developed by state education agencies working under guidance from the federal government.
-The No Child Left Behind Act (NCLB) is the law used as the primary statute governing the federal government's role in education.
+These timelines were developed by state education agencies working under guidance from the federal government.
+The No Child Left Behind Act (NCLB) was the law used as the primary statute governing the federal government's role in education.

 The federal government's role in this area was earlier defined under the Elementary and Secondary Education Act (ESEA).
 The ESEA stated that its purpose was to strengthen and improve educational quality and educational opportunities in the nation's elementary and secondary schools.
 These goals were to be achieved through financial assistance to local educational agencies for the education of children of low-income families or with disabilities.
 In 2001, ESEA was modified and renamed the No Child Left Behind Act.
-Strengthening and improving the education of elementary and secondary school students remains the goal of NCLB and the AYP measurement.
+To its proponents, the goal of NCLB and the AYP measurement was the strengthening and improvement of the education of elementary and secondary school students.

-According to the Department of Education, AYP is a diagnostic tool that determines how schools need to improve and where financial resources should be allocated.
+According to the Department of Education, AYP was a diagnostic tool that determined how schools needed to improve and where financial resources were to be allocated.
 Former U.S. Secretary of Education Rod Paige wrote, "The statute gives States and local educational agencies significant flexibility in how they direct resources and tailor interventions to the needs of individual schools identified for improvement... schools are held accountable for the achievement of all students, not just average student performance."